Attention-based multi-task learning for speech-enhancement and speaker-identification in multi-speaker dialogue scenario: The proposed approach

-In contrast to ATM$_{bef}$, the second proposed ATM architecture named ATM$_{ide}$, performs shared acoustic feature extraction and the attention-weighting operation in the identical output layer of LSTM in the SE model.
-The block diagram of the second ATM architecture is depicted in Fig. \ref{fig:atmaft}.
-There are four steps for ATM$_{ide}$ to provide $\hat{\mathbf{S}}$ and $\hat{\mathbf{I}}$ in the testing phase.
-The acoustic code $\mathbf{z}_{L+1}[n]$ at the $n$-th frame is derived first by passing the noisy LPS $\mathbf{Y}[n]$ across all LSTM hidden layers, and then concatenating it together with the adjacent vectors to extract the input features of SI.
-Next, the SI model provides $\hat{\mathbf{I}}[n]$ and the speaker code $\mathbf{z}_{(D)}[n]$ that is used in the following AttNet to predict the weighting vector $\bm{\omega}[n]$ in the third step.
-Finally, a linear transformation is applied to the speaker-weighted-speech features (that is, $\bm{\omega}\odot\mathbf{z}_{L+1}[n]$) to generate the enhanced output $\hat{\mathbf{S}}[n]$.
-For ATM$_{ide}$, the weighting vector $\bm{\omega}$ is extracted to implicitly introduce the speaker-dependent statistical characteristics in the acoustic feature and guide the SE to generate an optimal output corresponding to the speaker identity.
-The proposed ATM (ATM$_{ide}$ and ATM$_{bef}$) can be viewed as a multi-model approach because the speaker characteristics act as the other input of SE through the AttNet model structure.
+Figure \ref{fig:atmaft} shows the block diagram of ATM$_{bef}$.
+Different from ATM$_{bef}$, ATM$_{ide}$ performs feature extraction and weighting operation in the same layer of LSTM-SE.
+More specifically, ATM$_{ide}$ performs four steps to obtain $\hat{\mathbf{S}}$ and $\hat{\mathbf{I}}$.
+First, the acoustic code $\mathbf{z}_{L+1}[n]$ is first computed by passing the noisy LPS $\mathbf{Y}[n]$ to LSTM-SE.
+Next, the SI model generates $\hat{\mathbf{I}}[n]$ in the output and the speaker code $\mathbf{z}_{D}[n]$, which is served as the input of the AttNet, to obtain the weighting vector, $\bm{\omega}[n]$.
+Then, the weighting vector, $\bm{\omega}[n]$, is applied to weight the acoustic code (that is, $\bm{\omega}\odot\mathbf{z}_{L+1}[n]$).
+Finally, a transformation is applied to the weighted acoustic code to generate the enhanced output $\hat{\mathbf{S}}[n]$.
+For ATM$_{ide}$, the weighting vector $\bm{\omega}$ is extracted to introduce the speaker-dependent characteristics in the acoustic feature and guide the SE to generate the output corresponding to the target speaker.
+The proposed ATM systems (ATM$_{ide}$ and ATM$_{bef}$) can be considered as multi-model systems because the speaker characteristics are used to guide SE to achieve better performance.

-On the other hand, the dynamic weighted loss function \cite{kendall2018multi} proposed to address the scale issue between classification and regression tasks is minimized in this study for ATM$_{ide}$ in the training phase.
-The loss function is formulated in Eq. \eqref{eq:dymweiloss} with two additional trainable parameters, $\sigma_1$ and $\sigma_2$.
+The dynamic weighted loss function has been proposed to address the scaling issue of classification and regression tasks \cite{kendall2018multi,sener2018multi}.
+The loss is formulated in Eq. \eqref{eq:dymweiloss} with two additional trainable parameters, $\alpha$ and $\beta$.

-where $L_1$ and $L_2$ are the MSE and categorical cross-entropy loss functions, respectively; the $\Theta$ represents all parameters in ATM$_{ide}$.
+where $L_1$ and $L_2$ are the MSE and the categorical cross-entropy loss, respectively; $\Theta$ represents all the parameters in ATM$_{ide}$.